These Facials Show You Every Gross Thing Hiding In Your Pores

-We’re grown accustomed to paying hundreds of pounds here and there for deep-cleaning facials at the hands of a professional.
-But do you ever wonder if practitioners are actually clearing £200 worth of gunk and grime from our skin in the process?
-(Not to mention, what would £200 of gunk and grime even look like?)
+We’re grown accustomed to paying a couple hundred dollars here and there for deep-cleaning facials at the hands of a professional.
+But do you ever wonder if practitioners are actually clearing $200 worth of gunk and grime from our skin in the process?
+(Not to mention, what would $200 of gunk and grime even look like?)

 Thanks to a wave of treatments that use vacuum and vortex technology to literally suck excess oil, debris, and dirt from clogged pores and — yes — deposit it all into a receptacle for later viewing, we now have our answers.
 Sure, it’s not pretty, but much like watching a Dr. Pimple Popper video, it’s indescribably fascinating to see all the stuff that once hung out on our skin.